bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 The Intel driver sucked so bad that I got constant screen corruption and hang-ups.
 Too bad, because I preferred to use the Intel GPU since I mostly work on the laptop.
-The open source Nvidia driver `nouveau` doesn't support the NVS 4200, so I was forced to install the proprietary driver.
+The open-source Nvidia driver `nouveau` doesn't support the NVS 4200, so I was forced to install the proprietary driver.
 It ran OK initially, but after some time my system just started to freeze while waiting for Plymouth (probably after some kernel update, which I didn't notice).
-I could have tried the usual tricks and fixed the problem, but at this point I finally realized how idiotic it was of me to keep using Linux for a desktop OS after all the shit I've endured and the time I've wasted dealing with stuff that should have been "just working".
+I could have tried the usual tricks and fixed the problem, but at this point I finally realized how idiotic it was of me to keep using Linux as a desktop OS after all the shit I've endured and all the time I've wasted dealing with stuff that should have been "just working".
 I just want to get some work done, I don't want to waste my time debugging all kind of crap.